 - I take the same approach in strength training.
 Combine the primary lifts with a few movements that are relevant to a particular sport, ie injury areas or areas in need of greater strength.

 - Finally find a way to measure it.
-Maybe a toe touch test, or a certain pose can be videoed and compared in coming months.
+Use a toe touch test or video a certain pose and compare yourself in the coming months.

 We don’t expect strength to express itself fully until a few months of committed practice, so don’t expect anything different with flexibility work.
 It will take time for the nervous system to learn its new limitations.
 Certain movements may always be a challenge because of boney morphology but this shouldn’t stop some adaptation from occurring.